Some posts contain compensated links. Please read this disclaimer for more info.

 Just like its western neighbor Albania, Macedonia can trace its origins back to even before antiquity.
 The oldest settlements date from as far back as 7,000 BC, but it’s not until the 4th century BC that it becomes the Kingdom of Macedon.
-Macedonian culture and heritage is a mix of local and foreign influences, much like most other countries in the Balkans.
-Note that the Former Yugoslav Republic of Macedonia, as the country is officially known, is not the same as the historical region of Macedonia, which as much larger and spread out across three of its neighboring countries as well.
+Macedonian culture and heritage mix local and foreign influences, much like most other countries in the Balkans.
+Note that the Former Yugoslav Republic of Macedonia, as the country is officially known, is not the same as Macedonia’s historical region, which is much larger and spread out across three of its neighboring countries as well.
 (There’s still a dispute with Greece about the use of the name “Macedonia.”)

 Currency Information